Alternative Punishments for Latecomers: What Are Your Thoughts Beyond Salary Deductions?

 John Chiang

-I agreed with miniemmanuel.
-When employees persistently arrive late, take extra breaks or extra long lunch hours, or simple leave early, sometimes we want to yell, “Shut up and stay at work.”
+Dear dapsy4u2, I agree with miniemmanuel.
+When employees persistently arrive late, take extra breaks or extra-long lunch hours, or simply leave early, sometimes we want to yell, “Shut up and stay at work.”
 Clearly, that is not the most emotionally intelligent response.

-Instead, need to talk about our company work hours.
-Then ask.
-“What is happening that you are arriving late (or leaving early, or taking extra breaks, or extending lunch hours)? ” Give the team member a chance to explain.
-Then take our turn and explain to him/her the effect on him/her productivity and also on fairness to the team.
-Come up with an agreement and a way of measuring this efforts and enforcing the agreement.
+Instead, we need to talk about our company work hours.
+Then ask, “What is happening that you are arriving late (or leaving early, or taking extra breaks, or extending lunch hours)?”
+Give the team member a chance to explain.
+Then take our turn and explain to him/her the effect on his/her productivity and also on fairness to the team.
+Come up with an agreement and a way of measuring these efforts and enforcing the agreement.

 If the problem persists, tell him/her clearly what the consequences will be.

-In fact, we must be careful if the employee’s story keeps changing.
-This can be either a sign of a serious instability in the person’s home life or a sign of a personal problem, such as having a boy/girl friend and falling in love recently.
-If we don’t think the employee is being honest and making a serious effort to meet work responsibilities.
+In fact, we must be careful if the employee's story keeps changing.
+This can be either a sign of serious instability in the person's home life or a sign of a personal problem, such as having a boyfriend/girlfriend and falling in love recently.
+If we don't think the employee is being honest and making a serious effort to meet work responsibilities, we need to address it.

 In management, we have to give someone who makes a mistake another chance.
-Let Department Head talks to him/her again what’s happening?
-By giving people a chance to learn from their mistake.
+Let the Department Head talk to him/her again about what's happening.
+By giving people a chance to learn from their mistakes, we foster growth and responsibility.

 Best regards to all CiteHr Members,